IPMUCD3/ipmucd3.github.io/ai4phys.md

 ## Introduction

-This workshop aims to explore ways to make discovery in physics and astrophysics that can be uniquely achieved with AI/ML.
-The first three days will have the theme "new ideas with old data", where small groups are formed to explore new physics by mining existing (most likely public) data.
+This workshop aims to explore ways to make discoveries in physics and astrophysics that can be uniquely achieved with AI/ML.
+The first three days will follow the theme of "new ideas with old data", where small groups are formed to explore new physics by mining existing (most likely public) data.
 The last two days of the week will be devoted to exploring future directions, with high-level talks by leading experts, research talks by junior researchers, and intensive discussions.

 ## Information

-Time: January 22-26, 2024 \
+Time: January 22-26, 2024\
-Location: Kavli IPMU, University of Tokyo ([map](https://maps.app.goo.gl/YzgzK9UrQ55sL89x8)) \
+Location: Kavli IPMU, The University of Tokyo (Kashiwa, Japan) ([map](https://maps.app.goo.gl/YzgzK9UrQ55sL89x8)) \
 Travel Information: [visa, access, hotel](https://www.ipmu.jp/en/visitors)\
 Cosmologists’ [Guide to Japan](https://sites.google.com/view/ipmucmb/discover-japan) (kindly compiled by the Kavli IPMU CMB group)